Hearing screening beyond the clinic: Childhood cancer survivors’ perspectives on a novel hearing screening program

 Methods

-We conducted semistructured interviews with 29 participants who completed a hearing test at a hearing aid shop as part of the HEAR-study.
+We conducted semistructured interviews with 29 participants who completed pure-tone audiometric screening at a hearing aid shop as part of the HEAR-study.
 We used thematic analysis of interview transcripts, supported by MAXQDA for data analysis.

 Results

-Thematic analysis revealed two key themes: First, participants appreciated the program’s practicality but noted concerns about the effort of an additional appointment.
-Second, participants valued the personal and approachable environment in hearing aid shops, but some participants preferred hearing tests as part of an appointment with physicians, valuing immediate advice and contextual knowledge, especially in case hearing loss was found.
+Thematic analysis revealed two key themes: First, participants appreciated the program’s practicality, highlighting its efficiency and ease of integration into daily life.
+However, some noted concerns about the hearing test being an additional appointment.
+Some preferred centrally organized follow-up care, where different examinations are done at the same location within the same day.
+Second, participants valued the personal and approachable environment in hearing aid shops as a relaxed alternative to medical facilities, but some participants preferred hearing tests as part of an appointment with physicians, valuing immediate advice and contextual knowledge, especially in case hearing loss was found.

 Conclusions